Healthy Diets Overview

 Protein.
 Go lean on protein.
 Choose low-fat or lean meats and poultry.
 Vary your protein routine.
 Choose more fish, nuts, seeds, peas, and beans.

-Oils are not a food group, yet some, like nut oils, contain essential nutrients and can be included in the diet.
+Oils are not a food group, yet some, like nut oils, have vital nutrients and can be included in the diet.
 Others, like animal fats, are solid and should be avoided.

 Exercise and everyday physical activity should also be included with a healthy dietary plan.